Step 2: Build Logistics Risk Management Plan Scenarios

 With every day operations documented, it’s now time to explore the “what ifs.”
 There are two main scenarios that you will want to build logistics risk management plans for:

-• Partial shutdowns are significant disruptions to logistics that may cause serious delays, but won’t fully stop shipping or production.
+- Partial shutdowns are significant disruptions to logistics that may cause serious delays, but won’t fully stop shipping or production.

-• Full shutdowns are more extreme events, and result in a full suspension of activities.
+- Full shutdowns are more extreme events, and result in a full suspension of activities.

 For both a partial and full shutdown, define the expected length of time your company can keep functioning in each scenario generally, as well as exactly what activities they may impact.

 For example, if a specific portion of your logistics were to suffer a partial or full shutdown, how much more lead time would you need, and what adjustments must be made?
 Would your safety stocks be enough to get you through?
 What are your options once your safety stock runs short?
-You may need to shift to different routes or different carriers, which can only be done effectively if you understand and can visualize the full logistics landscape.
+You may need to shift to different routes or different carriers.
+This can only be done effectively if you understand and can visualize the full logistics landscape.

 Finally, with all of these factors in mind, set a timeline including a decision day when the risk management plan will be implemented after a critical alert.
 Maybe your business has enough lead time and buffer stock to function normally for five days in the face of a partial shutdown, so day six would be the day that alternative plans need to be executed.

-Having this structure planned before a disruptive event means that you can quickly implement Plan B, instead of debating how bad circumstances have to get before switching. infographic chart of what elements go into making a logistics risk management plan
+Having this structure planned before a disruptive event means that you can quickly implement Plan B, instead of debating how bad circumstances have to get before switching.

 Figure 1: A strong logistics risk management plan incorporates alternates for many potential disruptions.

-Step 3: When not to use logistics risk management plan
+Step 3: When Not to use Logistics Risk Management Plan

 You’ve put your new logistics risk management plan in place and a week later you receive your first critical alert.
 What now?